Aashwin-Kumar/Aashwin-Kumar/README.md

 ### 🌟 **Ready to Collaborate?**

-If you're working on something exciting—especially in the **data** or **AI** space let's team up and make something awesome.
+If you're working on something exciting especially in the **data** or **AI** space let's team up and make something awesome.
 I’m always open to cool collaborations and fresh ideas!